- 0.1 Prime Minister of Pakistan list with Care Takers

 Responsibilities of a PM:

 The Prime Minister is vested with the responsibility of running the administration through his appointed federal cabinet, formulating national policies to ensure the safeguard of the interests of the nation and its people through the Council of Common Interests as well as making the decision to call nationwide general elections for the bicameral Parliament of Pakistan.

 In Pakistan’s parliamentary system, the prime minister is sworn in by the President and usually is the Chairperson or the President of the coalition that has a majority in the National Assembly–the lower house of Pakistan Parliament.

 After the Partition of British India on the midnight of 14/15 August 1947, Pakistan followed the British system by creating the post of prime minister based at the Prime Minister’s Secretariat.
 Then Governor-General of Pakistan, Muhammad Ali Jinnah, took advice from the founding fathers of the nation and appointed the first Prime Minister of Pakistan.

 Guys let’s surf some history and bring the prime ministers of Pakistan out of it.
 If we do some calculations we come to know that since independence, the 14th of August, 1947, we have had 23 Prime Ministers, and there were caretaker prime ministers who were only mandated to oversee the system until the election process was finished.

 List of Prime Ministers of Pakistan

-7 Caretaker Prime Ministers are included in List of Prime Ministers of Pakistan.
+7 Caretaker Prime Ministers are included in the List of Prime Ministers of Pakistan.
+Here we have assembled the List of Prime Ministers of Pakistan from 1947 to 2022 along with their names, the duration of their tenure, and their representative political party.
 Let us have a birds-eye view over their list.

 Our First Prime Minister was Mr Liaquat Ali Khan.